kexinhuang12345/DeepPurpose/README.md

 Please cite [arxiv](https://arxiv.org/abs/2004.08919) for now:
 ```
 @article{deeppurpose,
-  title={DeepPurpose: a Deep Learning Based Drug Repurposing Toolkit},
+  title={DeepPurpose: a Deep Learning Library for Drug-Target Interaction Prediction and Applications to Repurposing and Screening},
-  author={Huang, Kexin and Fu, Tianfan and Xiao, Cao and Glass, Lucas and Sun, Jimeng},
+  author={Huang, Kexin and Fu, Tianfan and Glass, Lucas and Zitnik, Marinka and Xiao, Cao and Sun, Jimeng},
   journal={arXiv preprint arXiv:2004.08919},
   year={2020}
 }